Basic Usage

 var buf []byte

-// The code above is for demonstration purposes only on how to get a Thrift Binary
+// The above code is only for demonstrating how to get Thrift Binary

-// The actual scenario for binary generic calls is often to receive the Thrift Binary directly
+// The actual scenario for binary generic calls is often directly obtaining Thrift Binary

-// After obtaining the encoded Thrift binary in some way, directly call the generic Client to request the downstream service
+// Obtain the encoded Thrift binary from some method, directly call the generic Client to request downstream

 result, err:= genericCli.GenericCall(ctx, methodName, buf)

-1. seqID is the request sequence number.
-The SeqID set by the user here will not take effect; the framework will generate and reset it, so you can just write 0.
-In server-side scenarios, you need to set the seqID actively, see the server-side section for details.
+Note: seqID is the request sequence number.
+The SeqID set by the user here will not take effect; the framework will generate and reset it, so just write 0.
+Server scenarios need to actively set seqID, specifically see the server section.

-1. The server is used for services that only do traffic forwarding.
+Used for servers that only do traffic forwarding.

-• The upstream client for binary generic calls and the downstream server do not need to be paired.
-A binary generic server can accept normal Thrift requests, but the protocol must be Framed or TTHeader; Buffered Binary is not supported.
+The binary generic upstream client and downstream server do not need to be used in pairs.
+A binary generic server can accept normal Thrift requests, but the accepted protocol must be Framed or TTHeader, not Buffered Binary.

-• If the client passes a correctly thrift-encoded binary, it can access a normal Thrift server.
+If the client passes the correct thrift encoded binary, it can access normal Thrift servers.

-2. Pay attention to the usage in the following scenario: Scenario: normal client -> [generic server -> generic client] -> normal server.
-You need to ensure that the seqID of the packet returned by the generic server to the upstream is consistent, otherwise it will cause an error on the upstream side.
+Note the usage in the following scenario: Scenario: normal client -> [generic server-> generic client]-> normal server, you need to ensure that the packet returned by the generic server to the upstream has consistent seqID, otherwise it will cause upstream errors.

-Solution: Get the upstream seqID via generic.GetSeqID(buff).
-When the generic server receives the buff returned from the generic client, reset the seqID of the data packet returned to the upstream using generic.SetSeqID(seqID, transBuff).
+, after the generic server receives the buff returned by the generic client, reset the seqID of the data packet returned to the upstream through generic.SetSeqID(seqID, transBuff)

 package main